DRMacIver/glassbox/source/index.rst

 Note: It would not be a problem if run_test itself used the glassbox API.
 As long as begin/collect calls are kept balanced, it is perfectly safe to nest them.

+Warning: Glassbox is not currently thread safe.
+Your results will be very confusing if you try to use it in threaded code.
+In the long-term it will probably simply refuse to run on more than one thread, but right now it will just break weirdly.